aulasneo/panorama-elt/README.md

 However, it's methods can be overridden for other datalake technologies.

 To set up your AWS datalake, you will need to:
-- create or use an IAM user or role with permissions to access the S3 buckets, KMS if encrypted, Glue and Athena
+- create or use an IAM user or role with permissions to access the S3 buckets, KMS if encrypted, Glue and Athena.
 - create one S3 bucket to store the data and another as the Athena queries results location
   - we recommend to use encrypted buckets, and to have strict access policies to them
 - create the Panorama database in Athena with `CREATE DATABASE panorama`